Employee Benefits 101

 Things To Consider:

-Plans have a “waiting period”, a length of time that new employees must wait before being enrolled in the plan.
-(Typically 3 months).
+Additionally, most plans have a waiting period, typically around three months, which is the time new employees must wait before they’re enrolled in the plan.